 Team Building Exercises Through Bowling

-It's good to develop your own team building exercises whenever possible.
-No outside consulting company knows your people or your company culture as well as you do.
-You can do a variety of exercises or play a variety of sports as team builders.
-Some people are concerned about using sports for team building, but I have built successful exercises around bowling, even for non-bowlers.
+It's good to develop your own team-building exercises whenever possible.
+No outside consulting company knows your employees or your company culture as well as you do.
+You can do a variety of exercises or play a variety of sports as part of your team-building efforts.
+Some people are concerned about using sports for team building, but the event can be successful, even for non-bowlers.

 Although bowling is usually seen on television as an individual sport, it is more common for bowling to be enjoyed as a team sport.
 Most bowling alleys have league competitions for teams every night of the week and leagues for children on the weekend.
 While individual bowlers compare their scores against other individuals, bowling teams simply add their scores together and compare that against the other team's cumulative score.